TheOdinProject/curriculum/react/states_and_effects/project_cv_application.md

 ### Deploying a react app

 While we have been using GitHub Pages to deploy our **static webpages** till now, and we can definitely continue to do so with hacky ways, it's far easier to let a PaaS (Platform as a Service) do the same for us!
-There are a lot of options to host such sites, and the [Vite hosting docs](https://vitejs.dev/guide/static-deploy.html) go over all of them.
+There are a lot of options to host such sites, and the [Vite hosting docs](https://vitejs.dev/guide/static-deploy.html) go over the most popular ones among them.

 Not only do some of these get rid of additional steps after pushing our code to GitHub as these services have tools that automatically _deploy on push_, but you also don't have to worry about other issues further down the curriculum, like routers and build steps.
 We shall use a few selected options for now.
 Once you are done with the assignment, choose one of the following options, and deploy!